-Many critics thought never took into the style in which he painted The City.
+Many critics, though, never appreciated the style in which he painted The City.
 Some were put off by the geometric-shaped objects in the painting, while others were not in love with the bright colors.
 However, writing in her essay for Leger’s 1998 exhibition at the MoMA, Carolyn Lanchner states3:

 The City didn’t receive much success, though, because of the painting style.
-Leger wasn’t as famous as some of the artists in his generation, like Pablo Picasso1.
-The problem, according to curator Anna Vallye2 was:
+Leger wasn’t as famous as some of the artists in his generation, like Pablo Picasso4.
+The problem, according to curator Anna Vallye5 was:

 If ‘Leger’s work has proven at all intractable, it is to the extent that is it confounds the roaster of binary oppositions we tend to view as fundamental to the history of modern art, by upending the categorical distinction often drawn between ”modernism”… and the ”avant-garde,” meaning that Leger is perceived as “an artist of radical impunity.”

 The City didn’t receive much recognition because it is too decorative, too simplified, too obvious, and unfinished.
 While this is true, many people miss the ‘artist’s intellectual intent and his emphasis on content.

 Color rushes in like a torrent.
 It swallows up the walls, the streets… When one opens a window, a piece of shrill publicity blows in the wind… An exuberance of color and noise.